Racism in the Soviet Union: Koreans

 Deportation of Koreans in the Soviet Union, originally conceived in 1926, initiated in 1930, and carried through in 1937, was the first mass transfer of an entire nationality in the Soviet Union.
 Almost the entire Soviet population of ethnic Koreans (171,781 persons) were forcefully moved from the Russian Far East to unpopulated areas of the Kazakh SSR and the Uzbek SSR in October 1937.
-Before the deportation, three articles were published in the state organ Pravda, claiming that Buddhists organized Japanese sabotage, and claiming that a list of occupations that were widely worked in by Chinese and Koreans in the Soviet Union, were agents of Japan.
-There is evidence that Stalin edited these articles.
-The justification for deportation resolution 1428-326cc was that it had been planned with the aim to "prevent the infiltration of Japanese spies to the Far East."
-However, no conclusive documents or other information on the matter have ever been found.
+Before the deportation, three articles were published in the state organ Pravda, claiming that Buddhists organized Japanese sabotage, and claiming that a list of occupations that were widely worked in by Chinese and Koreans in the Soviet Union, were agents of Japan, it is however, generally believed these were manipulated.
+The justification for deportation resolution 1428-326cc was that it had been planned with the aim to prevent the infiltration of Japanese spies to the Far East.
+However, no conclusive documents or other information on the matter have been found.

 Despite the Soviet Union accusing the Koreans of being "Japanese proxies", the Soviet Union would sign a 1925 Convention with Imperial Japan, granting it "most favoured nation" status, granting the Empire extensive timber and fishing rights, and later providing the Empire with oil and coal concessions inside the Soviet Union that were expanded as late as 1939. and lasted until 1943.
 After the deportation to Central Asia, some two thousand Soviet Koreans (or more) remained on northern Sakhalin for the expressed purpose of working on the Soviet-Japanese concessions (ie. joint-ventures).
-This act completely refutes the reason/the rationale for the deportation of Koreans ("to prevent the infiltration of Japanese espionage") as well as the "Soviet xenophobia" argument ("ideological" not racial) argument of scholars such as Terry Martin.
-Ironically, the Soviet Koreans found themselves working alongside Japanese laborers and managers because of their government's (Stalin's) economic policies and need for hard currency (the 1925 Convention).
-For Chang, these events on N. Sakahlin (after the deportation order) debunk the myth that the Soviets were staunch and ideologically pure socialists.
+Some argue this act completely refutes the rationale for the deportation of Koreans to prevent the infiltration of Japanese espionage, it is also believed it cannot be used to argue Japanese xenophobia for ideologic reasons, of scholars such as Terry Martin.
+Ironically, the Soviet Koreans found themselves working alongside Japanese laborers and managers because of their government's economic policies and need for hard currency (the 1925 Convention).
 The number of Japanese laborers was typically from 700 to 1500, but sometimes more.
-Another irony was that a large number of the "Japanese" laborers were in fact, Koreans from Korea (northern and southern regions).
-Seemingly the Koreans could not catch a break from the clutches of the Japanese ("Asia for Asians, we will free you from non-Asian colonialism") nor the Soviets.
-Keep in mind, it was Japan's responsibility (per the 1925 Soviet-Japanese Convention) to manage and pay the salaries of the laborers and the managers.
+Additionally, a large number of the "Japanese" laborers were in fact, Korean Koreans (northern and southern regions).
+The koreans had been put in servitude of both the Japanese and the Soviets as it was Japan's responsibility (per the 1925 Soviet-Japanese Convention) to manage and pay the salaries of the laborers and the managers.
 The USSR needed only to supply the resources.
 Japan was to divide the earnings typically 50-50 with the USSR and to pay the USSR in cash and sometimes in gold bullion.